ecgitt/pythonanimequizgame/README.md

 # Python Anime Quiz Game

 ## Description
-An anime quiz game utilizing Ren'Py.
+An anime quiz game utilizing Python/Ren'Py.
 See if you can get all ten correct.
 This quiz game uses simple click-based controls and can be downloaded for Windows, Linux, or MacOS.

 ## Gameplay Screenshot
 ![Gameplay Screenshot](https://github.com/ecgitt/pythonanimequizgame/blob/main/goku.png?raw=true)